QuentinRa/blog.quentinra.dev/proj/uml/class/content/interfaces.md

 Machine machine;
 ```

-Let's say Machine is an interface, it can't be instanced
-but we could store inside this variable any object
-implementing Machine.
-We can also call on this object
-any methods defined in Machine.
+Let's say Machine is an interface, it can't be instanced, but we could store inside this variable **any object implementing Machine**.
+We can also call on this object any methods defined in Machine.

 * methods do not have code

-Most of the times, methods are empty and it's up to
-the class implementing the interface to write the
+Most of the time, methods are empty, and it's up to the class implementing the interface to implements the method.
-method code.

-You can add a ``<<default>>`` before the method
-name is this method can be coded inside the interface
-but since the interface do not have attributes, it shouldn't
-be something you will do often.
+You can add a ``<<default>>`` before the method name if this method can be coded inside the interface, but since interfaces do not have attributes, it shouldn't be something you will do often.

 <hr class="sr">

-**lollipop interface**
+## Lollipop interface

-If your interface is empty, you can use
-the lollipop interface
+If your interface is empty, you can use the lollipop interface

 ![a](../images/lollipop.png)